Lesbian couple viciously beaten in homophobic attack on London bus

 “The next thing I know is that Chris is in the middle of the bus fighting with them,” Geymonat said.
 “On an impulse, I went over there only to find her face bleeding and three of them beating her up.
 The next thing I know is I’m being punched.”

-“I got dizzy at the sight of my blood and fell back.”
+“Or, in my case, if I am with someone I am dating [and] someone comes to talk to us [and] I say I am dating her, they say, ‘Oh you should kiss because I don’t believe you.’
+It is [a] kind of entertainment.”

-Geymonat said she doesn’t remember whether she lost consciousness.
-Then the bus stopped and police arrived, she said.
+In her Facebook post, Geymonat, a flight attendant originally from Uruguay, expressed concern that it took the release of shocking photographs of violence against women to prompt a public response.

-“I don’t know yet if my nose is broken, and I haven’t been able to go back to work, but what upsets me the most is that VIOLENCE HAS BECOME A COMMON THING, that sometimes it’s necessary to see a woman bleeding after having been punched to feel some kind of impact,” she said.
+“I haven’t been able to go back to work, but what upsets me the most is that VIOLENCE HAS BECOME A COMMON THING, that sometimes it’s necessary to see a woman bleeding after having been punched to feel some kind of impact,” she said.

 “We have to endure verbal harassment AND CHAUVINIST, MISOGYNISTIC AND HOMOPHOBIC VIOLENCE because when you stand up for yourself s**t like this happens.”